marsdrums/test-tutorial/visual-quality/index.md

 tags:
   - jitter
   - geometry
-description: Polish Your Pixels: A Guide to Superior Renders in Jitter
+description: "Polish Your Pixels: A Guide to Superior Renders in Jitter"
 author:
   name: Cycling '74
 contributors: